 You will need some patience and time, so besides your buoyancy, work on how to breathe efficiently and make your air last as long as possible.
 Relax, don’t panic and suck down all that air, and hopefully you can extend your bottom time a little longer for better photos.

-Cool tiny creatures to look out for
+Tiny creatures to look out for in Lembeh

 Here’s a look at some of the kind of weird critters you can find when muck diving and my favourite ones to photograph.